abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 die in the time it takes for an in-breath or an out-breath.
 The Buddha commends him for that.
 After all, we could die on an in-breath, before breathing out.
 And with every out-breath, we could die before breathing in again.
 This is a powerful reflection.
-It brings the mind into the present moment in a striking way.
-Taken to a deep level, this reflection can cause the hindrances to be in abeyance, because the hindrances almost always involve the passage of time.
+It brings the mind into the present moment in a striking way.The Buddha described a group of five unskillful mind states that hinder the mind.
+These five hindrances are: sensual desire, ill will, sloth and drowsiness, restlessness and anxiety, and skeptical doubt.
+Taken to a deep level, this reflection on death can cause the hindrances to be in abeyance, because the hindrances almost always involve the passage of time.
 If the mind is in the present moment, and if we recognize that death could come this very instant—with the snap of a finger—then there’s no time for the hindrances to arise.

 For many of us, this is an old reflection.
 One way you can give it new life is to assume that this is your last day alive and that your moment